langchain-ai/chat-langchain/LANGSMITH.md

 ### Datasets

 For Chat LangChain, the team at LangChain has already put together a dataset for evaluating the app.
-Although this dataset was built for the Python version, many of the questions still apply to the TypeScript version, or require slight modifications.

 You can find the dataset [here](https://smith.langchain.com/public/452ccafc-18e1-4314-885b-edd735f17b9d/d).